 Collimation Quick Check

 Take the eyepiece out and stare through like it was there.
 You should see your eye staring back at you.
-As a note: if it is not your own eye staring back, get rid of the telescope!
+As a note: if it is not your own eye staring back, get rid of the telescope! (that is a bad joke by the way)

 You can check your collimation with collimation tools, feel free to check out my Recommended Gear Page for my picks.
 They are easy to use and not hard to get the hang of.
 You can see what they are on Amazon for a quick glance to get an idea.
 More info on available collimation tools.